 We already discussed some of these features, but let’s summarize what we can do here so you can have a bird’s-eye view of our solution:

-DORA metrics: These metrics track deployment frequency, lead time for changes, time to restore service, and change failure rate.
+DORA metrics: These metrics track deployment frequency, lead time for changes, (failed deployment recovery time (also known as time to restore service or MTTR), and change failure rate.
 That’s why they’re a reliable indicator of your development process’s efficiency.
 Focusing on DORA metrics lets you identify bottlenecks, streamline workflows, and enhance your overall software quality.

 Useful Agile integrations: Axify integrates well with popular tools like Jira, Azure DevOps, GitHub, and GitLab.
 These integrations consolidate data from various sources, giving you a comprehensive overview of the entire software development lifecycle.
 That means you can monitor project progress, resource allocation, and team performance from one place.